Civil Engineering

 What is civil engineering?

 Civil engineering is the branch of engineering responsible for infrastructure and the built environment.
-It covers the systems people depend on every day, including buildings, bridges, roads, drainage systems, foundations, water infrastructure, transit corridors, and public works.
+It covers the physical systems people use every day, including buildings, bridges, roads, drainage systems, foundations, water infrastructure, transit corridors, and public works.

 Main branches of civil engineering

-These are the core civil engineering disciplines most users expect to see first when searching for civil engineering.
+These are the core civil engineering disciplines most users expect to see first when learning about civil engineering.

 What civil engineers do

-Civil engineers work across planning, design, construction support, inspection, rehabilitation, and long-term infrastructure management.
+Civil engineers work across planning, analysis, design, permitting, construction support, inspection, rehabilitation, and long-term infrastructure management.

 Design infrastructure

-They design systems like bridges, roads, drainage networks, retaining walls, and water facilities.
+They design systems like bridges, buildings, roads, drainage networks, retaining walls, foundations, and water facilities.

 Analyze performance

-They check loads, capacities, settlement, drainage, movement, stability, and service life.
+They check loads, capacities, settlement, drainage, movement, stability, durability, and service life.

 Support construction

-They review plans, answer field questions, interpret site conditions, and verify design intent.
+They review plans, answer field questions, interpret site conditions, respond to submittals, and verify design intent.

 Protect public safety

-They help ensure infrastructure performs safely under real environmental and operating conditions.
+They help ensure infrastructure performs safely under environmental, loading, traffic, flooding, and operating conditions.

 Improve resilience

-They help infrastructure respond better to flooding, traffic demand, weather, and long-term deterioration.
+They help infrastructure respond better to flooding, traffic demand, weather, seismic hazards, erosion, and long-term deterioration.

 Coordinate disciplines